grafana/cuetsy/README.md

 be expressed with CUE's disjunctions.
 Disjunctions may contain only string or numeric values.

-The member names (keys) of the TypeScript enum are automatically inferred as the titled camel-case variant of their string value, but may be explicitly specified using the `memberNames` attribute.
-If the disjunction contains any numeric values, `memberNames` must be specified.
+For string enums, the member names (keys) of the TypeScript enum are automatically inferred as the titled camel-case variant of their string value, but may be explicitly specified using the `memberNames` attribute.
+For a numeric enum, `memberNames` must be specified.

 <table>
 <tr>